Anchorman: The Legend of Ron Burgundy: Plot

-In 1974, Ron Burgundy is the famous anchorman for a local San Diego television station, fictional KVWN channel 4.
-He works alongside his friends, whom he had known since childhood, on the news team: lead field reporter Brian Fantana, sportscaster Champ Kind, and meteorologist Brick Tamland.
+In 1975, Ron Burgundy is the famous anchorman for a San Diego television station, KVWN Channel 4, working alongside his lifelong friends on the news team: lead field reporter Brian Fantana, sportscaster Champ Kind, and meteorologist Brick Tamland.

-Station director Ed Harken informs the team that they have retained their long-held status as the highest-rated news program in San Diego, leading them to throw a wild party, where Burgundy unsuccessfully attempts to pick up a beautiful blonde woman, Veronica Corningstone.
-Harken later informs the team that they have been forced to hire Corningstone.
-After a series of unsuccessful attempts by the team to seduce her, she finally relents and agrees to a "professional tour" of the city with Ron, culminating in a sexual relationship.
-Despite agreeing to keep the relationship discreet, Burgundy announces it on air.
+Station director Ed Harken informs the team that they have retained their long-held status as the highest-rated news program in San Diego, leading them to throw a wild party, where Ron unsuccessfully attempts to pick up a beautiful blonde woman, Veronica Corningstone.

+Ed later informs the team that they have been forced to hire Veronica.
+After a series of unsuccessful attempts by the team to seduce her, she finally agrees to a "professional tour" of the city with Ron, culminating in a sexual relationship.
+Despite agreeing to keep the relationship discreet, Ron announces it on air.

-After a dispute with a motorcyclist ends in Burgundy's beloved dog Baxter being punted off the San Diego–Coronado Bridge, Burgundy is late to work.
-Corningstone fills in for him on-air, receiving higher ratings than Burgundy usually receives, and the couple breaks up when Burgundy bemoans her success.
-Corningstone is promoted to co-anchor, to the disgust of the team.
-The co-anchors become fierce rivals off-air while maintaining a phony cordiality on-air.
+After a dispute with a motorcyclist ends in Ron's beloved dog Baxter being punted off the San Diego–Coronado Bridge, Ron is late to work.
+Veronica fills in for him on-air, receiving higher ratings than Ron usually receives, and the couple break up when he bemoans her success.
+Veronica is promoted co-anchor, to the disgust of the team.
+The co-anchors become fierce rivals off-air while maintaining a phony facade of cordiality on-air.

-Depressed, the team (barring Corningstone) decide to buy new suits, but Tamland, who was leading the way, gets them lost in a shady part of town.
-Confronted by main competitor Wes Mantooth and his news team, Burgundy challenges them to a fight.
-When several other news teams converge onsite, a full-on melee battle ensues, only to be broken up by police sirens that cause them to flee.
-Realizing that having a female co-anchor is straining their reputation, Burgundy gets in another heated argument with Veronica, and they get in a physical fight after she insults his hair.
+Depressed, the team (barring Veronica) decide to buy new suits, but Brick, leading the way, gets them lost in a shady part of town.
+Confronted by main competitor Wes Mantooth and his news team, Ron challenges them to a fight.
+When several other news teams converge onsite (which includes the Channel Two News team, the Public News Team, and the Spanish-language News team), a full-on melee battle ensues, only broken up by police sirens that cause them to flee.
+Realizing that having a female co-anchor is straining their reputation, Ron gets into another heated argument with Veronica, and they get into a physical fight after she insults his hair.